sneakers-the-rat/infrastructure/_sections/2_5_knowledge.md

 !! https://www.dbpedia.org/

+!! important of ease of leaving http://meatballwiki.org/wiki/RightToLeave

+!! we've been tracing a distinction between the ability to express fluidly the contents of our reality with developing platforms that sift through it in an automated way, something that was an explicit cultural division throughout the semantic web project {% cite swartzTechniquesMassCollaboration2006 %}, which Peter Norvig (director of search at Google at the time) primarily attributes to user incompetence {% cite lombardiGoogleExecChallenges2007 %}.
+On trust, TBL says "Berners-Lee agreed with Norvig that deception on the Internet is a problem, but he argued that part of the Semantic Web is about identifying the originator of information, and identifying why the information can be trusted, not just the content of the information itself."

+!! more techniques of communtiy growth http://meatballwiki.org/wiki/RewardReputation

+!! wikis work! but they can break when people get too much power! http://www.aaronsw.com/weblog/whorunswikipedia

 !! why is public trust in scientists so low? could it be that there is an alternative to scientists seeing themselves as cloistered experts? re: cold war peer review paper

 The (part of the system that's most needed and potentially transformative) is a system of scientific communication.